dcm4che/dcm4chee-conf/readme.md

 Build dedicated APIs on top of `DicomConfiguration` to wrap up some special configuration functionality.

+### Shortcut to access the 'primary device'

+The archive contains a device producer so many components can easily lookup the configuration of the primary device that corresponds to the running application, like

+    @Inject
+    private Device configDevice;

+**IMPORTANT - do not change 'injected' device**

+This java object is an application scoped CDI bean and is shared across the application It is therefore should only be used for reading the config.

+To make modifications, use DicomConfiguration to lookup the device yourself (you could get the device name from that very configDevice), modify and merge that fresh isolated instance.

+Otherwise, it's not thread-safe and could result into unexpected behavoir.

 ### Low-level configuration access

 For special cases, one can inject `DicomConfigurationManager` and call `.getConfigurationStorage()` on it to obtain an instance of [Configuration](https://github.com/dcm4che/dcm4che/blob/master/dcm4che-conf/dcm4che-conf-core-api/src/main/java/org/dcm4che3/conf/core/api/Configuration.java).